-It is safe to say that CBD is the latest health craze.
-It seems that every health food store is advocating its use, and even doctors are encouraging patients take it for a variety of different medical conditions.
+It is safe to say that CBD is the latest craze.
+It seems that every health food store is advocating its use, and even gyms are encouraging people to take it for post workouts.

 The reason it’s so easy and convenient to buy, even in places wherein cannabis isn’t legal, is because it is generally considered to be food supplement.
 It lacks any of the addictive properties of other drugs, as well as being non-psychoactive.

 Some people say that it doesn't even have side effects.

 Well, that isn’t necessarily true – everything has side effects.
 From the food you eat to the water you drink, your body reacts in different ways to different substances.
 In the very same way, CBD interacts with your body and can produce unwanted side effects.

 So, what are the side effects of CBD?